Introduction to dashboards

 The Overview dashboard is the first page you see after the onboarding process.

-After onboarding, the first person shown here is the Home Assistant owner.
-Next to the name, it claims the person is away.
-You can track whether a person is present or not and create automations based on that.
-For example, turn down the heating when everyone has left the home.
-For more information on presence based automations, start with presence detection.
+- You can track whether a person is present or not and create automations based on that.
+For example, turn down the heating when everyone has left home.
+For more information on automations based on presence, start with presence detection.

-The weather forecast card is shown automatically if you provided a location during onboarding.
+- A weather forecast card of the weather for your location, if you provided it during onboarding.

 The default Overview dashboard updates automatically when you add new devices.
 However, once you start editing the default dashboard, it no longer updates automatically.
 For this reason, we start here by adding a new dashboard.
 This lets us keep the default Overview dashboard.